 The ALCO is chaired by the Country Executive Officer of the Bank.
-It provides management oversight of the branch's balance sheet, capital, liquidity management and stress testing activities, consistent with the Bank's overall risk appetite for balance sheet, capital, liquidity management and stress testing.
-It also provides review and, as appropriate, approval of the branch-specific policies, processes, and contingency funding plans, as requested by the Council or required by regulation.
+It provides management oversight of the branch's balance sheet, capital, liquidity management and stress testing activities for the bank.
+It also monitors the impact of enterprise strategies on local interest liquidity and capital positions.
 The ALCO holds meetings four times in a financial year or more frequently if required.
 The ALCO reviews and approves the ICAAP on an annual basis or upon any revision in the interim.